Defense Language Aptitude Battery

-The Defense Language Aptitude Battery (DLAB) is a test used by the United States Department of Defense to test an individual's potential for learning a foreign language and thus determining who may pursue training as a military linguist.
-It consists of 126 multiple-choice questions and the test is scored out of a possible 164 points.
+The Defense Language Aptitude Battery (DLAB) is a test used by the United States Department of Defense to test an individual's potential for learning a foreign language and thus determine who may pursue training as a military linguist.
+It consists of 126 multiple-choice questions, and the test is scored out of a possible 164 points.
 The test is composed of five audio sections and one visual section.
 As of 2009, the test is completely web-based.
-The test does not attempt to gauge a person's fluency in a given language, but rather to determine their ability to learn a language.
-The test will give the service member examples of what a selection of words or what a portion of a word means, then asks the test taker to create a specific word from the samples given.
+The test does not attempt to gauge a person's fluency in a given language but rather to determine their ability to learn a language.
+The test will give the service member examples of what a selection of words or a portion of a word means, then ask the test taker to create a specific word from the samples given.

 Preparation for the DLAB includes a number of study guides and practice tests.
 These resources give one the appropriate means by which to prepare for the test and gauge a possible outcome.
-However, a study guide for the DLAB is not like traditional studying - you are not learning content that will be on the DLAB, but rather learning the style of the DLAB.
-Someone failing the test or getting a low score can always retake the DLAB but only after a wait of 6 months.
+However, a study guide for the DLAB is not like traditional studying - one will not learn content that will be on the DLAB, but rather the style of the DLAB.
+Someone who fails the test or gets a low score can always retake the DLAB, but only after a wait of 6 months.
 For most service members, this is too long and will cause them to miss the deadline for submitting their scores.
 Adequate preparation is thus a near-necessity.

 The languages are broken into tiers based on their difficulty level for a native English speaker as determined by the Defense Language Institute.
 The category into which a language is placed also determines the length of its basic course as taught at DLI.